shawnsanto/HDCovMatTest/README.md

 # HDCovMatTest

-## Homogeneity tests of covariance matrices with high-dimensional longitudinal data
+Homogeneity tests of covariance matrices with high-dimensional longitudinal data

-## Description
+## Overview

 This repository hosts an R package that implements the methodology developed in "Homogeneity tests of covariance matrices with high-dimensional longitudinal